 Seize the Opportunity to Share the Right Perspective

 The stakes are high for those seeking to deliver perspective.
-When these opportunities arise, buyers need to receive informed, precise and valuable communication to see its value.
+When these opportunities arise, buyers need to receive informed, precise and valuable communication to see its value for effective selling.
 As consumers themselves, buyers are accustomed to logging on to the internet and finding ads for clothing in their style, music that suits their tastes and images from trips they’d like to take.
 These experiences condition all of us to expect sellers to know us, even before the first introduction.

 Sellers can’t afford to show up and say, “Tell me about your business.”
 Buyers expect sellers to already have a deep level of understanding of their business—and they expect every interaction to be worth their time.
 When sellers hit those targets and exceed buyer expectations, their win rates jump by 12 percent over those of sellers who merely meet expectations.